rhaefer/harospec/content/home/gallery/index.md

 weight = 25  # Order that this section will appear.

 title = "Data Viz Gallery"
-subtitle = "All visualizations were produced using cost-effective, open-sourced libraries such as ggplot2."
+subtitle = "Our visualizations are produced using cost-effective, open-sourced libraries such as ggplot2 which are reproducible and transparent."
 +++

 {{< gallery >}}